PhuyalGaurav/rustdev/README.md

 # Rust Dev
-This is a repository for my rust learning.
+This is a repository for my rust learning's and projects.
 The programs in this repository are in accordance to the [book](https://doc.rust-lang.org/stable/book/).

 # How to clone